google/fuzzer-test-suite/tutorial/structure-aware-fuzzing.md

 ### Example: Envoy Header Map Fuzzer
-One of the [Envoy](https://github.com/envoyproxy/envoy)'s fuzz targets uses a different approach to fuzzing stateful APIs: it encodes the actions using a [custom protobuf message type](https://github.com/envoyproxy/envoy/blob/master/test/common/http/conn_manager_impl_fuzz.proto), and implements a
+One of the [Envoy](https://github.com/envoyproxy/envoy)'s fuzz targets uses a different approach to fuzzing stateful APIs: it encodes the sequence of actions (or a trace) using a [custom protobuf message type](https://github.com/envoyproxy/envoy/blob/master/test/common/http/conn_manager_impl_fuzz.proto), and implements a
 [player for this type](https://github.com/envoyproxy/envoy/blob/master/test/common/http/header_map_impl_fuzz_test.cc).